TABLE will be hosting a series of 3 events this autumn leading up to COP27:

 - Does methane from livestock matter? on September 28 at 5:30pm BST

-- Plating up the future of meat (date TBC)
+- Plating up the future of meat on October 17 at 11.30am BST

 Please join us as we explore questions regarding the evidence and values behind debates over livestock and climate change.